Towards A Simple and Efficient VDTN Routing Protocol for Data Collection in Smart Cities: Introduction

 \section{Introduction}

 The current and future smart cities will require data collection solutions from various connected-objects in their area.
-In turn, the new paradigm will help cities manage their natural resources intelligently, safeguard sustainable socio-economic development, and ultimately raise quality-of-life.
+This in turn will help cities to manage natural resources intelligently, to ensure sustainable socio-economic development, and ultimately to enhance quality-of-life.
 The data collection's primary trend is to connect all sensors to a long-range operated network such as the cellular network and the Low-Power Wide Area Network (LPWAN).
 But as the number of sensors and the amount of data generated grows exponentially, the utilization of a cellular network to collect all kinds of data might not be economically feasible.
 At the same time, the use of LPWAN might be impeded by insufficient bandwidth.
-Therefore, it is desirable to keep such networks for only collecting data that has delay constraints, whereas other economical solutions should be deployed to collect delay-tolerant data.
+Therefore, it is desirable to keep such networks for only collecting data which has delay constraints.
+Whereas, other economical solutions should be utilized to collect delay-tolerant data.

 Simultaneously, advances in vehicular technology have enabled the vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I), and vehicle-to-everything (V2X) communications to connected-objects in their surroundings.
-Vehicles with current and future radio access networks will also be equipped to reach the Internet.
-Moreover, the regulatory body will soon mandate the installation of such communication capabilities in vehicles for safety-related applications \cite{machardy_v2x_2018}.
-The cutting-edge trend is widely expected to elevate vehicles' active role in the smart cities' ecosystem.
+Vehicles with current and future radio access networks will also have the capability to connect to the Internet.
+Furthermore, the regulatory body will soon make such communication capabilities compulsory for vehicles to support the safety-related applications \cite{machardy_v2x_2018}.
+This exciting new development will pave the way for vehicles to participate actively in the ecosystem of Smart Cities.

 In terms of networking, Delay Tolerant Networks (DTN) enable communication even when there are connectivity issues.
-Such issues could be infrequent and intermittent connectivity, long and variable latency, high error rates, extremely asymmetric data rate, and the absence of end-to-end connectivity \cite{pereira2012delay}.
-The extension of Vehicular Ad hoc Networks (VANET) with DTN capabilities naturally leads to the concept of Vehicular Delay Tolerant Networks (VDTN), where the network of vehicles will be able to cope with the inherent intermittent connectivity during data delivery.
+Such issues could be sparse and intermittent connectivity, long and variable delay, high latency, high error rates, highly asymmetric data rate, and even no end-to-end connectivity \cite{pereira2012delay}.
+The extension of Vehicular Ad hoc Networks (VANET) with DTN capabilities naturally leads to the concept of Vehicular Delay Tolerant Networks (VDTN), where the vehicular networks will be able to cope with the inherent intermittent connectivity during data delivery.